Harry W. Hill (admiral)

 Harry Wilbur Hill (7 April 1890 – July 19, 1971) was a vice admiral in the United States Navy during World War II.

 Biography

 Hill was born in Oakland, California on 7 April 1890.
 He entered the United States Naval Academy in 1907 won an Annapolis by competitive examination, graduating in June 1911.
-His classmates included Morton Deyo, George D. Murray, John W. Reeves, and Frederick Riefkohl.
+His classmates included Morton Deyo, Frank J. Lowry, George D. Murray, John W. Reeves, and Frederick Riefkohl.
 While attending the Academy Hill played on the basketball and lacrosse teams.
 Hill completed high school at Oakland High School.